 Infant eyes are best at seeing contrast and love symmetry (like the human face), so black-and-white patterns are great for stimulating their senses.

-Bright colors are also great for baby eyes, and easy stacking toys help develop motor skills.
+Bright colors are also great for baby eyes and easy stacking toys like this one help develop motor skills

 At around 6 months, babies love to look at themselves, even though they don’t know who it is in the mirror.
 A baby-safe mirror is a fun way to explore.